spearkkk/about-my-mac/README.md

 ## Better Touch Tool

+All inputs through mac can customized as you want if you have **Better Touch Tool**.

+I have a another keyboard, but sometimes I have to use keyboard of this mac.
+When I push <kbd>fn</kbd>, I can press function key.
+But it is awkward to press function key in IDEA.
+So I just mapped number key to function using [this app](./application/better_touch_tool/README.md).

 ## Contexts

+Contexts manages all windows and application in my mac.
+When you want to switch between application, you press <kbd>command</kbd> + <kbd>tab</kbd>.
+Or when you want to switch windows between in a application, you press <kbd>command</kbd> + <kbd>\`</kbd>.
+But if you have more windows as a full screen, the switching is not working as you want.

+[Contexts](https://contexts.co/) enable to switch windows as I want.
+Just try to use this app. :D

 > **Utility**
 ## Chrome

 This is **Default Web Brower**([Link](./application/chrome/README.md)), it has more extension.
 Specially, I use 1Password extension to fill login information.